julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 With that background information out of the way, let's clone those repositories by creating `~/git` directory where our repositories will live and issuing some `git` commands.

+    # Get the git repositories we will want to work with
     mkdir -p /home/ubuntu/git
     git clone https://github.com/Unidata/Unidata-Dockerfiles \
         /home/ubuntu/git/Unidata-Dockerfiles